Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

     return model.predict(dataset).mean()
 ~~~

 After only two days training with this algorithm, we can achieve near-optimal play (i.e multiple threat sequences followed by a double-threat victory) on 9 by 9 Gomoku with just my single-threaded 2015 Macbook.
-Using deep learning really does significantly cut down the search time and improve the generality of standard MCTS exponentially.
+Using deep learning really does cut down the search time and improve the generality of standard MCTS significantly :)